remi-riche/DynamicsWebApi/.github/README.md

 Batch Operations bundle multiple requests into a single one and have the following advantages:

-* Reduces a number of requests sent to the Web API server. `Each user is allowed up to 60,000 API requests, per organization instance, within five minute sliding interval.` [More Info](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/api-limits)
+* Reduces a number of requests sent to the Web API server. `Each user is allowed up to 6,000 API requests, per organization instance, within 5-minute sliding window.` [More Info](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/api-limits)
 * Provides a way to run multiple operations in a single transaction.
 If any operation that changes data (within a single changeset) fails all completed ones will be rolled back.
 * All operations within a batch request run consequently (FIFO).

 DynamicsWebApi provides a straightforward way to execute Batch Operations which may not always be simple to compose.

+> [!NOTE]
-**Please Note!** By default, all operations that modify data, such as: CREATE, UPDATE, UPSERT, PUT and DELETE - are automatically made atomic (combined in Change Sets).
-You can change this behaviour by setting `inChangeSet` to `false`.
+> By default, all operations that modify data, such as: CREATE, UPDATE, UPSERT, PUT and DELETE - are automatically made atomic (combined in Change Sets).
+> You can change this behaviour by setting `inChangeSet` to `false`.
 [More Info](#controlling-change-sets)

 The following example bundles 2 retrieve multiple operations and an update: